Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy 1: Teachers will utilize professional development and PLC time to refine a consistent campus discipline plan and to identify and create action plans for students in need of intervention.
+Strategy 2: Meadow Wood will refine and continue to utilize a consistent discipline plan, as well as create action plans for any students in need of intervention.

-Strategy's Expected Result/Impact: Consistent application of behavior expectations and improved student behavior
+Strategy's Expected Result/Impact: Consistent application of behavior expectations and approved behavior

 Staff Responsible for Monitoring: Administration, ILT